regen-network/rhizome-db/README.md

 A peer to peer databases which aims to eventually have the following features:
 * can be run on any platform (server, mobile, web browser)
-* syncs data between peers using CRDTs with eventually consistency
+* syncs data between peers using CRDTs with eventually consistency to support local-first, offline-capable apps
 * has fine-grained read/write privacy and selective syncing strategies
 * can also work with a light client (i.e. no local data just server connection)
 * optional historical state and forking/branching like git, with pruning support